OfficialDeepSaha/Dockerize/README.md

 - [ ] Kubernetes deployment manifests
 - [ ] Enhanced monitoring and logging
 - [ ] Performance optimization

+## 👁‍🗨 Design Decisions & Assumptions

+### Architectural Decisions

+- **SQL Scripts over ORM**: Direct SQL scripts for database initialization instead of an ORM to keep dependencies minimal.
+- **Smart Environment Detection**: Runtime detection of environment to support both standalone Docker and Docker Compose without configuration changes.
+- **File Storage**: Cloudinary for media files rather than local storage for better scaling and CDN benefits.
+- **Authentication**: Simple API key authentication used for this microservice scope.

+### Important Notes

+- **The Provided Assignment Repo is Built with FastAPI, NOT Django**: This project is implemented using FastAPI framework, not Django.
+Therefore, you CANNOT create a superuser using Django's `python manage.py createsuperuser` command as it does not exist in this project.
+- **No Django Admin Interface**: Since this is not a Django application, there is no Django admin interface available.
+- **No Superuser Creation Command**: User management is handled through SQL scripts (see `02-add_test_users.sql`) or API endpoints.
+- **Raw SQL**: Database schema is defined in raw SQL files, not through Django models or migrations.
+- **Test Data**: The application comes with test data for quick evaluation and testing.

 ## 📜 License